Feeding Deer in Nara, Japan | A Unique Wildlife Encounter

 What to expect when feeding deer in Nara Japan

 The sacred deer of Nara Park is a national treasure of Japan.
-However, it is also important to remember that they are wild animals and practice an air of caution around them.
+However, it is also important to remember that the Nara deer are wild animals and practice an air of caution around them.

 To get the proper ‘bowing deer of Japan’ experience, you will likely purchase deer crackers (Shika senbei) during your visit.
 These special crackers are a registered trademark of the Foundation for the Protection of Deer in Nara.
 Therefore when handing over your 200 yen to buy them, you can be happy that some of the profits go towards deer conservation.
 You can buy them in the stores that you pass by or from street vendors at the park itself.